relentlessmoose/rm_Icarus_mods/README.md

-A mix of QoL mods and difficulty increasing mods.
+*Check back often for frequent updates, not just weekly* A mix of QoL mods and difficulty increasing mods.
 Spawn additions, weather additions, stack sizes, attachment slots, modifiers, trackers, and more.
 Aiming for balance in most things I edit.